Practical tips for ramping up your next virtual fundraising campaign

 Here’s how to make donating to your organization as easy as possible:

-Create high quality content.
+Create high-quality content.

 Now that you’ve made it as easy as possible for supporters to donate, you need to give them a reason why they should.
 That’s where your website content can come in to help.

-- Write about what your supporters want to read: What makes your supporters so passionate about your nonprofit?
-Whether you’ve spoken with your organization’s supporters directly or sent out surveys to learn about their interests, use the information you have to design your online fundraising campaign around what is most interesting to your supporters.
+• Write about what your supporters want to read: What makes your supporters so passionate about your nonprofit?
+Whether you've spoken with your organization's supporters directly or sent out surveys to learn about their interests, use the information you have to design your online fundraising campaign around what is most interesting to your supporters.

 Use awesome visuals.

-Graphics and images are a crucial part of your nonprofit’s website.
-They can help break up long text and can create a better first impression for visitors to your site.
+Graphics and images are a crucial part of your nonprofit's website.
+They can help break up long text and create a better first impression for visitors to your site.
 While you likely already have images on your website, there are a few best practices to follow:

-- Make images shareable: Social media is a key way for donors to communicate with each other and share their passion for your cause.
-So if you have a great image, make sure it’s shareable!
+• Make images shareable: Social media is a key way for donors to communicate with each other and share their passion for your cause.
+So if you have a great image, make sure it's shareable!
 This way, your donors can help spread the word and raise awareness about your cause with your best images or graphics.

 Use awesome images or graphics to your advantage.
-Eye-catching visuals keep your website visitors engaged, and maintaining this engagement is crucial for any online fundraising campaign
+Eye-catching visuals keep your website visitors engaged, and maintaining this engagement is crucial for any online fundraising campaign.

 Take advantage of peer-to-peer fundraising opportunities.